We are delighted that you’re exploring ACPE chaplaincy training at UCSF!

 At our Parnassus Heights Campus we have 10 Residency placements in Acute and Intensive Adult Medical Care, and Adult Emergency Care.

-Application review for the 2024-2025 CPE residency is open on a rolling basis until all learner positions are filled.
-CPE Application (acpe.edu)
+Application review for the 2025-2026 CPE residency is open on a rolling basis until all learner positions are filled.
+CPE Application (acpe.edu) Applicants must indicate their preference for Mission Bay or Parnassus on application.

 Submit your ACPE Application or Ask Program Questions: cpe@ucsf.edu